 Most companies know exactly what they want to do with their apps.

 They’ve fretted over the minutiae of every new feature and agonized over every update.

 It’s exciting to finally send your product out into the world, after all!

 Many developers and companies will get ahead of themselves, rolling out batches of new features in a single update.

-This can be overwhelming for users and detrimental to their overall experience.
-A better strategy is to start slow, with individual updates, and test as you go.
+This can be overwhelming for users and hurt their overall experience.
+A better strategy is to start slowly, with individual updates, and test as you go.